PhotoReviewer User Manual

 So, tackling them from top to bottom:

-The "Thumb background color" slider controls the background color shown behind thumbnails, both in Thumbnail Mode and in the thumb scroller on the left.
+This slider controls the background color shown behind thumbnails, both in Thumbnail Mode and in the thumb scroller on the left.
 A shade from black to white can be chosen with the slider.
 Note that if the "Use a black background in dark mode" preference is enabled, that will override the shade chosen here when PhotoReviewer is displaying in dark mode.

-The "Thumbnail Mode size" slider controls the size of the thumbnails shown in Thumbnail Mode.
-This is the same setting as that controlled by the small button below the scroller in Thumbnail View (see How do I use Thumbnail Mode?).
-This setting has no effect on the thumbnails shown in the left-hand thumbnail scroller; the size of those is determined by the width of that left-hand area, which is subject to the splitter to its right.
+The "Thumbnail size" slider controls the size of the thumbnails shown in Thumbnail Mode.
+This is the same setting as that controlled by the topmost small button above the scroller in Thumbnail View (see How do I use Thumbnail Mode?).
+This setting has no effect on the thumbnails shown in the left-hand thumbnail scroller; the size of those is determined by the width of that left-hand area, which is subject to the splitter on its right edge.

 This section describes the preferences on the Histogram tab of the Preferences panel.
 This tab has, as you might expect, prefs relating to histogram generation and display.
-It looks like this (Note: A few new controls have been added in version 2.2 relating to new histogram-based features; see the section on What's new in version 2.2 of PhotoReviewer? for more information on those controls):
+It looks like this:

 From top to bottom:

 The "Data generation" radio buttons control whether and how PhotoReviewer generates the data for image histograms.
 Generating the data for a histogram takes time, since the entire image represented by the histogram must be analyzed.
 It's not a terribly complex analysis, but nevertheless, for a large image on a slow machine it can take a second or so, so for a large review it can add up.
 This analysis is done when the image is first loaded in for the review, and the histogram data is then kept for the duration of the review.
 So if you like to go off for a cup of coffee while your thumbnails load at the beginning, then you might not care about these prefs; turn data generation on, so the histogram is there if you want it, and have it generate from the original images so the histograms are the best possible quality.

-As the comment below this setting notes, these settings only take effect when you start a new review.
+As the comment below these controls notes, these settings only take effect when you start a new review.

 The "Display appearance" radio buttons control the background color of the histogram display.
 Pretty self-explanatory; use the third setting if you like your full-screen mode to be blacked out.
-The checkbox turns the grid lines on the histogram on and off; maybe you find they make it harder to see the curves of the histogram, in which case, there you are.
+The "Display grid lines" checkbox turns the grid lines in the histogram on and off; maybe you find they make it harder to see the curves of the histogram, in which case, there you are.
 Finally, the "Display highlight/shadow summaries" checkbox turns on/off display of information about the percentage of pixels in the image that are pure black or pure white; this can be used to judge how much of an issue over/underexposure might be.
 This is kind of a different angle on the same issue that is addressed by tinting; see What is tinting of highlights and shadows for?.

-The "Data to display" checkboxes control which curves are displayed on histograms.
+The "Data to display" checkboxes control which information is displayed in histograms.
 Users who are relatively inexperienced using histograms may just want the "brightness" data (the thick black curve) displayed; the individual color curves may just be meaningless noise.
 More experienced users may want both.
-Really hard-core pros may like working with only the color curves, since the brightness curve is somewhat of a convenient fiction (pixels really have only red, green and blue; the overall color, and the apparent brightness of the pixel is just calculated from the RGB values based on how the average human's eye perceives color).
+Really hard-core pros may like working with only the color curves, since the brightness curve is somewhat of a convenient fiction (pixels really have only red, green and blue; the apparent brightness of the pixel is just calculated from the RGB values based on how the average human's eye perceives color).
 Finally, the "RGB burn percentages" preference, if enabled, extends the information shown by the "Display highlight/shadow summaries" checkbox discussed above; those summaries will now contain information about the percentage of pixels in which either the red, green, or blue value is maximal.
 This can be useful for diagnosing when color information in highlights has been lost, even though the overexposure is not so severe as to result in a pure white pixel.

 This section describes the preferences on the Sorting tab of the Preferences panel, which set up the sorting folders used during a review.
 It looks like this: